 Past performance is not a reliable indicator of future performance.

-Sources: MSCI, FactSet, as of January 31, 2019.
+Sources: MSCI, Financial data and analytics provider FactSet.
+Copyright 2019 FactSet.
+All Rights Reserved.
+As of January 31, 2019.
 Qatar and the United Arab Emirates were reclassified in May 2014.
 Pakistan was reclassified in May 2017.
 The data are rebased to 100 for comparison and are for illustrative purposes only.
 MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indices or any securities or financial products.
 This report is not approved, reviewed, or produced by MSCI.

 Geopolitical and Trade Developments